lin-stephanie/astro-antfustyle-theme/src/content/blog/basic-configuration.md

 >
 > During development, leaving `SITE.website` empty is fine.
 But in production, you must set your deployed URL in this option for SEO-related elements like canonical URLs and social card URLs.

-> [!tip] – Set the `SITE.imageDomains` option to enable image optimization for remote images
+> [!tip]- Set the `SITE.imageDomains` option to enable image optimization for remote images
 >
 > This applies to remote images in Markdown (`![]()`) and in `<Image />` or `<Picture />` components.
 >